 Operating Agreement – Free (DIY) or $50–$200

 Operating agreements are not required by Alabama law but, nevertheless, are an important internal document that explains how your Alabama LLC operates, such as member roles, decision-making processes, and profit distribution.
 By creating an operating agreement for your LLC, you can prevent in-house fights in your business.
 Most banks and investors expect a plan during account opening or due diligence.
 You can use free templates to create one yourself, or get one from a service for $50–$200.
 The SBA explains why this document is vital and what it should include.
+If you want to understand the full formation process step by step before drafting yours, this guide to starting an LLC in Alabama walks through each stage in sequence.

 Form Your Alabama LLC Without Breaking the Bank